fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Setup & Running:

 Mac users see "osx-setup.txt".
 Windows users see "windows-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
+Open a commandline terminal, and cd to the install directory.

 Ensure your keyboard has a short key-delay and fast repeat.